dongdong2061/DRGBT/README.md

 # Causality-based Modality&Platform-invariant Representation Learning for Dynamic RGBT Tracking and A Benchmark
-The official implementation for the paper [**A Benchmark for Dynamic RGBT Tracking and A Causal Inference based Learning Approach**].
+The official implementation for the paper [**Causality-based Modality&Platform-invariant Representation Learning for Dynamic RGBT Tracking and A Benchmark**].